Functions

 If the second document does not specify a field, that field is left untouched.

-If the second document specifies any fields with values of NULL
+If the second document specifies any fields with values of NULL, those fields are removed.

 SELECT PATCH(